 I am a Product Designer 🎨 who was a mechanical engineer in a previous life.
 I recently finished my Masters degree at the Integrated Digital Media program at New York University.
-I love designing for impact and using inclusive and accessible design practices to create empowering products and experiences that create value.
+I love designing for impact and using inclusive and accessible design practices to create empowering products and experiences that follow humane design philosophies.

 I was born and raised in Mumbai 🇮🇳 and since early childhood, I was the person my family always reached out to for choosing things to buy, to pair clothes and even selecting materials to design our new home!
 I have always had a keen eye for color and design but it took me almost two decades to realize that this could transition into a design career.

 A self-taught designer, I was freelancing for over a year when I decided to dive in deeper and pursue a Master's degree.
 Until recently, I worked as a product designer for NYU where I led design for internal enterprise and consumer products for various schools, departments and administrative units.

 I am a nerd 🤓 and super passionate and excited about designing and creating experiences for emerging technologies.
 I want to explore how Virtual Reality, Augmented Reality and Artificial Intelligence can positively enhance the way we use technology.
 I am also a hobbyist game developer.

 When not working, I am always trying new cafés, playing videogames and boardgames, spending time in VR, browsing interesting things on Product Hunt, reading, and often daydreaming 💭

 Hard at work to update this..Check back soon!